 - One or more sensor names (such as Last Logged In User) in the get clause

 - From all machines (all endpoints that host the Tanium Client) in the from clause

-For the steps to issue questions and view question history, see Asking questions .
-For more information about question syntax, see Reference: Example questions and Reference: Advanced question syntax.
+For the steps to issue questions, see Asking questions and searching endpoints.
+For example questions and details about question syntax, see Reference: Example questions and Reference: Advanced question syntax.

-A sensor is a script that runs on an endpoint to compute a response to a Tanium question.
+A sensor is a script that runs on an endpoint to compute an answer to a Tanium question.

 - Hardware and software inventory and configuration

 - Running applications and processes

 - Files and directories